kabircse/resources/Programming/Notes/GithubActions.md

         HOST: ${{ secrets.SERVER_HOST }}
         USERNAME: ${{ secrets.SERVER_USERNAME }}
         PASSWORD: ${{ secrets.SERVER_PASSWORD }}
-        source: ./                          #source directory that need to be transferred/deployed to the target server.
+        source: ./                          #source directory that needs to be transferred/deployed to the target server.
-        target: /var/www/html/your-app      #Where project will be deployed on the server
+        target: /var/www/html/your-app      #Where the project will be deployed on the server

 # Add more steps as needed for your specific deployment setup